awsdocs/aws-cdk-guide/doc_source/getting_started.md

 You can see that the stack contains an `AWS::S3::Bucket` resource with the versioning configuration we want\.

 **Note**
 The toolkit automatically added the **AWS::CDK::Metadata** resource to your template\.
-The CDK uses metadata to gain insight into how the CDK is used\.
+The AWS CDK uses metadata to gain insight into how the AWS CDK is used\.
 One possible benefit is that the CDK team could notify users if a construct is going to be deprecated\.
 For details, including how to [opt out](tools.md#version_reporting_opt_out) of version reporting, see [Version Reporting](tools.md#version_reporting) \.

 ### Deploying the Stack<a name="hello_world_tutorial_deploy_stack"></a>